 - Individualized research projects tailored to interns’ strengths and interests

 - Mentoring from ITIM’s staff attorneys, rabbinical court advocates, case managers, and others

 - Work within ITIM’s core programs: the ITIM Assistance Center, Public Policy Center, Legal Center, and Giyur K’Halacha Conversion Court Network

-- Meetings with Israeli civic and religious leaders, including Knesset Members, attorneys, senior governmental officials, and rabbis
+- Meetings with Israeli civic and religious leaders, including Knesset Members, governmental officials, attorneys, and rabbis

 - Field trips to the Knesset, government offices, and civil and rabbinic courts to see ITIM’s work in action

-- Text study, Jewish history lectures, and current affairs discussions led by ITIM staff, and Founder and Director, Rabbi Seth Farber, PhD
+- Text study, Jewish history lectures, and current affairs discussions led by ITIM Founder and Director, Rabbi Seth Farber, PhD, and ITIM staff

 - Gain professional work experience at one of Israel’s leading not-for-profit organizations

 - Learn how Israel regulates and administers matters of Jewish life, including personal religious status, marriage, divorce, conversion, and burial